ipolishc22/f1-podium-predictor/README.md

 ## 🏁 Overview

 F1 Podium Predictor is a machine learning pipeline that forecasts the top 3 finishers of a Formula 1 race using race weekend data (FP2, Qualifying).
 It trains multiple classification models, compares their performance, and currently achieves a top-3 prediction accuracy of ~78%.
-This is the first step toward a larger race strategy simulation platform.

 ---